 Internship Requirements for administrative certification*: (Internship Handbook, DOCX, 258 KB)

-*NOTE: After taking two semesters of internships, candidates for certification must also pass the PRAXIS II Educational Leadership: Administration and Supervision exam to qualify for administrative certification
+*NOTE: Candidates for certification must also pass the PRAXIS II Educational Leadership: Administration and Supervision exam to qualify for administrative licensure.
+It is recommended that candidates take the Praxis late in the degree program.